dwyl/PWA-Liveview/README.md

 As an application, two pages:

 - a collaborative stock manager.
 A user clicks and visualizes the stock level in an animated read-only `<input type=range/>`.
 It is broadcasted to every user.
 You need a CRDT strategy.
 - a collaborative flight animation.
 Two users can enter their geolocation and share it.
 Once ready, a flight can be scheduled and saved by `Phoenix` into the backend database.
 A user can run a flight animation on a map, using Leaflet.
 The flight computation and animation works offline as we use a `WebAssembly` WASM module to compute the orthodrome and Leaflet to animate it.
-It is a simple `Zig` function to compute points using spherical interpolation.
+It is `Zig` code that computes points (lat/long) every 1 degree along the great circle joining these two points.

 This is what you want with an aggresive cache and code splitting: a loading time of 0.4s (it is not CSS heavy 😬)
 <br/>